kennyjoseph/SBP_2015_Challenge/Readme.md

 For this to work, you'll also need a Twitter application and at least one registered accounts for that application.
 To get that, head over to [the Twitter apps page](https://apps.twitter.com/) and register an account.

+For the purposes of the Challenge problem, a relevant set of tweet IDs has already been added.
+The tweet IDs for #GamerGate that Andy Baio shared and used in [his analysis on Medium.com](https://medium.com/message/72-hours-of-gamergate-e00513f7cf5d) are in the file ```gamergate_tweet_ids.csv```.

 License
 =========
 All code in this repository follows the MIT License agreement.